 Migrant farm worker: a person who moves on a regular basis to find work harvesting crops or other agricultural activities.

-Nontimely reapplication: an application received after the 15th day but prior to the end of the last month of the EU’s certification period.
+Nontimely reapplication: an application received after the 15th day but prior to the end of the last month of the household’s certification period.
 The month of application is the first month following the end of the certification period.
-EXAMPLE: The EU’s last month of certification is April.
-The EU makes a nontimely reapplication on April 24.
+EXAMPLE: The household’s last month of certification is April.
+The household makes a nontimely reapplication on April 24.

-Overissuance: the amount by which benefits issued to an EU exceeds the amount it was eligible to receive.
+Overissuance: the amount by which benefits issued to a household exceeds the amount it was eligible to receive.
 Overissuances are generally corrected by writing a claim.
 Refer to 1142.000.00 for claim policy.